 - A container to hold the nutrient mixture.

-- A pumping cable or pipe which can pump 500 litres per hour.
+- A pumping cable or pipe can pump 500 liters per hour.

 - Small pots with holes to hold the plants.